Boy Scouts of America Camp-Ins

 Each camp-in is tailored to the individual ages of the Scouts.
 The activities are badge-inspired, STEM-based and all about space!
-Come experience Space Center Houston’s Boy Scout Camp-In activities.
+Come experience Space Center Houston’s Boy Scouts of America Camp-In activities.
 Immerse yourself in a setting where your imagination can take flight as you design, build, create, program and launch into a new world of opportunity and exploration.

-Demonstrate Boy Scout leadership skills as you work with your peers to solve the real-world problems NASA often encounters.
+Demonstrate Scout leadership skills as you work with your peers to solve the real-world problems NASA often encounters.
 How can you make an astronaut’s job easier?
 How do you program a robot?
 How do you plan an astronaut rescue mission on Mars?
-Get ready to launch into an incredible experience in our Boy Scout Camp-Ins.
+Get ready to launch into an incredible experience in our Boy Scouts of America Camp-Ins.

 Explore all of our Camp-In options below.